Dyaxler/linux-voice-assistant/README.md

 ### Microphone

 Use `--audio-input-device` to change the microphone device.
 Use `python3 -m sounddevice` to see the available PortAudio devices.
+(Occasionally you'll need to use the full path: `/opt/linux-voice-assistant/.venv/bin/python3 -m sounddevice`).

 The microphone device **must** support 16Khz mono audio.